 Homeschooling is a crazy adventure!
 There are days with laughter and explosive emotions.
 There are days with frustration and exhaustion.
 There are even a few days where there is absolutely nothing because we just can’t even.
 (Those are generally read aloud days!)
-As a homeschool mom I am surrounded by friends who chose homeschooling and friends who didn’t.
-When holding a conversation there are some things I wish I could say.
+As a homeschool mom, I am surrounded by friends who chose homeschooling and friends who didn’t.
+When holding a conversation there are some things homeschool moms wish they could say.
 I decided I would write them here.
 If this is something you think homeschoolers wish they could say, give it a share.

 I am not patient. –

 I know that comes as a surprise to you.
 While I do homeschool two children, I am not patient.
 Don’t believe me?
 Watch me when my dyslexic daughter gets annoyed about Math or my son is sounding out the word CAT and getting Ball for the 27th time.
 Most homeschool moms are not especially patient.
 There are a few.
 We shall call them saints.
 However, as a whole, we are moms like anyone else.
 Homeschool moms have a glass of wine at the end of the day, eat too much chocolate, or mandate a girl’s night out because they need a break.

 If you have been thinking about homeschooling but have been worried that you aren’t patient enough, you probably aren’t.
 Guess what.
 That’s ok.
 We all learn patience one step at a time in this process of homeschooling.
 You don’t have to be perfect.
 Take it one lesson at a time and the rest will come with time and encouragement from friends.

 I don’t judge you for putting your kid in traditional school. –